saraehutch94/GA-project-1/README.md

 # Marvel Mania App
-A simple web app for displaying your favorite Marvel characters (superhero or supervillain) with a description and photo of each.
+A Marvel search engine web app for displaying your favorite Marvel characters (superhero or supervillain) with a description and photo of each, as well as what events the character was involved in (ex: Age of Ultron, Infinity War, etc).

 ## Technologies Used
 * HTML5